microsoft/Windows-driver-samples/Building-Locally.md

 * Microsoft .NET Framework 4.8.1 SDK
 * Microsoft .NET Framework 4.8.1 Targeting Pack
 * Microsoft .NET Framework 4.8.1 Targeting Pack (ENU)

-### Option C: Use EWDK
-If you use EWDK, then all necessary prequisites are included.

 ## Step 3: Clone Windows Driver Samples and checkout relevant branch